asongent/setup-k8s-cluster/README.md

 --node-type t3.large \
 --nodes 2
 ```
-- Ether `aws eks --region us-west-2 describe-cluster --name apple-cluster --query cluster.status` to check the status of the cluster.
+- Enter `aws eks --region us-west-2 describe-cluster --name apple-cluster --query cluster.status` to check the status of the cluster.
 If successfully created, you should see `"ALIVE"`
 - Enter `aws eks --region us-west-2 update-kubeconfig --name apple-cluster` to update and export kubernetes configuration file to your local.
 - `$ cat ~/.kube/config` to see kubernetes configuration file.
 You shold see something like this.
 ```bash